isTheo/Project13-YACIFP/README.md

-# InstaFilter or YACIFP
+# InstaFilter

 Project 13 from Hacking With Swift.

-This project demonstrates, although briefly, the capabilities of the Core Image framework for image manipulation
+This app allows users to apply various filters to their images, demonstrating, although briefly, the capabilities of the Core Image framework for image manipulation.

 ***Learned about:***
 - `Core Image` framework